ACCUPLACER Policies & Regulations

 There is a $25.00 ACCUPLACER Fax/Email Fee for anyone who has taken the ACCUPLACER at NECC and is requesting that scores be faxed, emailed or mailed to another institution.

-Fill out a Request to have ACCUPLACER Scores Released Form or pick one up at the Northern Essex Community College Academic Placement & Testing Center, Technology Center, Room TC-128.
+Money Order (Made payable to NECC) – Mail or hand deliver your Request to have ACCUPLACER Scores Released Form & Fee to the Academic Placement & Testing Center, 100 Elliott St., Haverhill, MA 01830, Technology Center, Room TC-128.

 To have another institution fax your scores to NECC, please have the institution fax your ACCUPLACER scores to: Northern Essex Community College, Academic Placement & Testing Center, Fax number 978-556-3169.
 Click here for the NECC ACCUPLACER Fax Policy (PDF).